Crawford Alumni Center

 Crawford Alumni Center wins Gold Award for Impact publication

 Tennessee Tech's 2020 IMPACT publication recently won the Gold Award in the CASE District III Fundraising - Annual Reports and Fund Reports Publication category!
 The CASE (Council for the Advancement and Support of Education) District III awards recognize the very best in advancement across the southeast.
-The 2020 edition of IMPACT highlighted the areas of focus for the 2020 "I Heart Tech Students" Campaign as well as other areas on campus that help students during tough times: Tech's Office of Multicultural Affairs, Veteran's Center, Accessible Education Center, Counseling Center, Eagle Assistance Grant and Food Pantry.
+The 2020 edition of IMPACT highlighted the areas of focus for the 2020 "I Heart Tech Students" Campaign as well as other areas on campus that help students during tough times: Tech's Office of Intercultural Affairs, Veteran's Center, Accessible Education Center, Counseling Center, Eagle Assistance Grant and Food Pantry.
 Everyone who made a gift to the campaign last year should have received a copy of the publication last fall.
 The Crawford Alumni Center has extra copies available, so if you would like a copy, email firstname.lastname@example.org and we'll put one in the mail for you!

 Golden Eagle Football Spring 2021 season begins

 Tennessee Tech Football's spring 2021 season is here!

 On Feb.
 21, the Golden Eagles took on Austin Peay at Tucker Stadium, and there are two other home games this spring: Sunday, Mar.
 14 vs Murray State and Saturday, Apr.
 3 vs TSU.
 All home games have a 1:30 p.m.
 CST kick-off time.
 There are also four away games that will be streamed on ESPN+.